 is a partially animated topographical film essay about El Paso/Juárez told through a series of postcards of the region from the late 19th century through the early 1970s.
 Many of the later postales were made by Roberto López Díaz, a prominent postcard maker in Juárez, Chihuahua, and Mexico who thoroughly documented a moment that is difficult to access now.

 Sound designer, Jonathan Rodriguez, stitches together sonic traces of people and place, highlighting animated points of transition between views, ranging from public monuments proposals, the injustices of Mexican American labor, resource extraction, the impact of current policies on people and land, and other interrogations of a border landscape that I’ve witnessed transform into a highly militarized zone.

 El Paso and Juárez share history, share people, share each other’s gaze, their differences are constructed by imperialist treaties and policies, and obstructions that insist on their difference.

-A version of the film premiered at the 2019 Feminist Border Arts Filmmaker Showcase NMSU’s Feminist Border Arts Film Festival on Friday, March 8 and at Judson Memorial Church on May 8th part of StoryLab’s Borderlands–Visual Art from the Resistance!
+Premiered at the Feminist Border Arts Film Festival at NMSU in 2019 and screened at Judson Memorial Church on May 8th part of StoryLab’s “Borderlands–Visual Art from the Resistance!”